zinefer/zinefer.github.com/content/posts/getting-started-with-gobuffalo-and-vuejs/index.md

 +++
 date = "2019-11-16T20:31:25-07:00"
-title = "goBuffalo and Vue.js: a Comprehensive Walkthrough - Part I" description = "Asset pipeline, Testing, Docker, Travis-CI and CD for goBuffalo and Vuejs" categories = "Software" tags = ["Go", "goBuffalo", "Webpack", "Vue.js", "Jest", "Docker"]
+title = "Getting started with goBuffalo and Vue.js" description = "Asset pipeline, Testing, Docker, Travis-CI and CD for goBuffalo and Vuejs" categories = "Software" tags = ["Go", "goBuffalo", "Webpack", "Vue.js", "Jest", "Travis-ci", "Coveralls", "Docker"]
 +++

 This is the first part of a guide intended to assist in start a new [Vue.js](https://vuejs.org/) project ontop of [Buffalo](https://gobuffalo.io/).
-In this first part we will integrate Vue.js into the Buffalo asset pipeline, adjust the tests and create a base to begin development upon in the [next post]({{<ref "/posts/gobuffalo-and-vuejs-a-comprehensive-guide-part-ii">}}).
+In this first part we will integrate Vue.js into the Buffalo asset pipeline, adjust the tests and create a base to begin development upon in the next post.

 # Prerequisites